abdulhaseeb2/DGSmartTransport/README.md

 ## Road Damage Detection Model

-The road damage detection model used in this project is based on the architecture mobilenet single shot detector.
-It has been implemented using the [tensorflow object detection api](https://github.com/tensorflow/models)

-The model's weights are present in the finetuned folder.
-Pre-trained coco model was used as a base for training.
-The model was trained on [this dataset](https://www.kaggle.com/felipemuller5/nienaber-potholes-2-complex), combined with some examples we created and labelled ourselves.
-In total the datset was divided into 1697 training examples and 716 test examples.

 ## Run the model

 In order to run the model, run the detection notebook using the command: